pmeaney/server012325-debian-and-nginxproxymgr/README.md

 ## Deployment

+## ❗❗❗ See `nginx-proxy-mgr-jan2025/README.md` for more info on Nginx Proxy Manager setup

 ### Updating NPM Configuration

-To deploy updates to your NPM configuration in a quick, automated way:
+To transfer updates you make to your NPM Docker Compose file in a quick, automated way, run this rsync command from your developer environment (laptop), and assuming rsync is installed on the remote server, it'll transfer the whole `nginx-proxy-mgr-jan2025` directory to the server.
+Useful when initially setting things up & testing things out.

 ```bash
 rsync -avvz ./nginx-proxy-mgr-jan2025/ "${TF_VAR_LINUX_USER_DEVOPS_012325}"@"${LINUX_SERVER_IPADDRESS_012325}":~/nginx-proxy-mgr-jan2025

 ```

 ### Verifying Network Configuration